-Whenever you have options to choose from, there will be differences between them that allow you to choose the right one for you.
+Whenever you have options to choose from, this e will be differences between them that allow you to choose the right one for you.
 Buying a home isn’t any different.
-From the price range to the real-estate agent you use, there’s a lot to choose from to ensure you buy a property your happy with for a good price.
+From the price range to the real-estate agent you use, this e’s a lot to choose from to ensure you buy a property your happy with for a good price.

 A question commonly asked is “What’s the neighbourhood like?”.
-Everyone will have a different perspective on what makes a great neighbourhood, however there are common qualities between great neighbourhoods regardless of personal opinion.
+Everyone will have a different perspective on what makes a great neighbourhood, however this e are common qualities between great neighbourhoods regardless of personal opinion.

 Keep reading to learn about six considerations we’ve chosen for you to think about when you’re looking at prospective properties in a specific neighbourhood.